Counting quadrant walks via Tutte's invariant method

 \subsection{Effective solution of algebraic models}

 At this stage, for each of the eight models of Figure~\ref{fig:alg_models}, we have obtained an equation of the form

 where the series $A_i$ are derivatives of $Q(0,y)$ with respect to $y$, evaluated at $y=0$ or $y=-1$.
 Their exact forms are given in Appendix~\ref{app:alg}.
 It remains to apply the general procedure of~\cite{mbm-jehanne} to solve them.
 This is also detailed in the Appendix, and a {\sc Maple} session supporting the calculations is available on the authors' webpages.
-These calculations are of course heavier when $k$ is large: the most complicated models turn out to be Gessel's model and the last weighted model, for which $k=3$ (we recall that this model was only \emm conjectured, to be algebraic~\cite{KaYa-15}).
-For the reverse and double Kreweras models, and for the third weighted model, $k=2$, while $k=1$ for Kreweras' model and for the first two weighted models.
+These calculations are of course heavier when {the number} $k$ in~\eqref{eq:pol_eq} is large: the most complicated models turn out to be Gessel's model and the last weighted model, for which $k=3$ (we recall that this model was only \emm conjectured, to be algebraic~\cite{KaYa-15}).
+For the reverse and double Kreweras models, and for the third weighted model, {we have} $k=2$; while for Kreweras' model and for the first two weighted models we have $k=1$.

 In all cases the solution is (as already claimed) algebraic.
 In particular, the \gf\ $Q(0,0)$ of excursions has degree $3$, $3$, $4$, $8$, $6$, $3$, $3$, $8$ over $\qs(t)$, if we scan models from left to right in Figure~\ref{fig:alg_models}.
 It is also worth noting that the minimal polynomial of $Q(0,0)$ has genus zero (so that the corresponding curve has a rational parametrization), except for the last weighted model, which had never been solved so far: